 His majesty, our Lord [i.e. Prince János Zsigmond], just as he - together with his country - legislated in the matter of religion at the previous Diets, in the same manner now, in this present Diet, reaffirms it, i.e. that in every place the preachers shall preach and proclaim the Gospel, each of them according to their understanding, and if the community wishes to receive it, well.
 If not, no one shall compel her [i.e. the community] by [any] compulsion, for her soul [i.e. of the community] will not be comforted by it [i.e. the teaching], but she shall be permitted to keep a preacher whose teaching she [the community] prefers.
-Therefore neither any of the superintendents nor others may harm the preachers, no one shall be slandered by anyone because of the religion, according to the previous constitutions [i.e. laws], and no one is permitted to threaten anyone with imprisonment or removal from office because of [his] teaching, for faith is the gift of God, which comes from hearing, and hearing is by the word of God.
+Therefore neither any of the superintendents nor others may harm the preachers, no one shall be slandered by anyone because of the religion, according to the previous constitutions [i.e. laws], and no one is permitted to threaten anyone with imprisonment or removal from office because of [his] teaching, for faith is the gift of God, which comes from hearing, and hearing is by the word of God.4

-Throughout the text I have chosen to translate the pronoun referring to the community (or congregation) with 'she', as an analogy to the Church (even the local one), being the bride of Christ.
-The fact that this term refers to the community and not to the individual members bears an enormous significance concerning the decree's message.
-Nonetheless, before entering the textual details of this historic document it may be useful to take a look at the old continent of the time.
+As one may observe, I have chosen to translate the pronoun referring to the community (or local congregation) with 'she', as an analogy to the Church (even the local one), being the bride of Christ.
+Yet before entering the wording details of this historical decree it may be useful to take a look at the old continent of the time.
 What was Europe really like in the year 1568?
 Could that perhaps bring us closer to the understanding of this edict's international importance?